Arthur Kent: Career

+Works

 Political campaign and defamation lawsuit

 In November 2007, Kent was chosen by local party members as the Progressive Conservative candidate for the Alberta provincial riding of Calgary Currie.
-During the 2008 election, newspapers including the National Post and Calgary Herald published an article written by Don Martin about Kent and his campaign that was ruled defamatory by Alberta's Court of Queen's Bench in a June, 2016 trial judgment.
+During the 2008 election, newspapers including the National Post and Calgary Herald published an article written by Don Martin about Kent and his campaign that was ruled defamatory by Alberta's Court of Queen's Bench in a June 2016 trial judgment.
 Canada's largest newspaper chain, Postmedia Network Inc., was found liable for defamation after Postmedia published the Martin article on its websites until November 2012.
 Kent won $200,000 in damages.
 On January 16, 2017, the trial judge awarded Kent costs of $250,000.
 Kent appealed the decision, asking Alberta's Court of Appeal to find the defendants' "intentional strategic decision to conceal" key email records was, in fact, fraudulent concealment.
 In a decision on May 25, 2018, the Court of Appeal agreed with Kent, awarding him an additional $200,000 in costs, and ruling: "we respectfully disagree with the trial judge's conclusion that the appellant's allegations of fraudulent concealment and the giving of false evidence were unproven.
 It follows that the trial judge erred in penalizing the appellant for having made these allegations."

 Neither Postmedia nor Martin have acknowledged or expressed contrition for the offences found by the courts.
 Postmedia's financial predicament, combined with the resignation of director David Pecker, who was granted immunity by U.S. federal prosecutors investigating President Trump's former personal attorney, prompted Canada's National Observer to comment that "ethical journalism may not be a priority to (Postmedia's) owners, as revealed in Arthur Kent's defamation lawsuit against the company."

-Kent lost the March 3, 2008 election to incumbent Dave Taylor.
+Kent lost the March 3, 2008, election to incumbent Dave Taylor.

 Affiliations

-Kent is a member of various media agencies, including:
+Kent is or has been affiliated with various media agencies and groups, including being: